 3.1 Movement

-The movement parameter has been reported by signers to be the most salient parameter for recognizing signs, either alone for non-native signers or in combination with other parameters for native signers (Corina & Hildebrandt 2002; Corina & Knapp 2006; Dye & Shih 2006; Orfanidou et al. 2009), thus understanding how movement changes is critical to historical study.
-The movement parameter is complex, at minimum involving direction of movement, shape of path, iteration, size of path, dynamics, and speed.
+The movement parameter has been reported by signers to be the most salient parameter for recognizing signs, either alone for non-native signers or in combination with other parameters for native signers (Corina & Hildebrandt 2002; Corina & Knapp 2006; Dye & Shih 2006; Orfanidou et al. 2009).
+Thus, understanding how movement changes is critical to historical study.
+The movement parameter is complex, at minimum involving direction of movement, shape of path, iteration, size of path, dynamics and speed.
 For our purposes, iteration involves repeated movement in the same direction; thus, moving forward and then backward along the same path is not iteration, just a return movement, but moving forward, then backward, and then forward again is iteration (Wilbur 2005).

 There are two types of movement based on joint articulation: primary and secondary.
 Primary movement involves articulation of the shoulder and/or elbow joint, causing the entire hand to trace a route through space or on the body.
 Primary movement is often called path movement; the route it traces is a path.
 Secondary movement involves the other joints of the manual limb (radioulnar, wrist, base knuckles, interphalangeal knuckles) and does not cause the entire hand to trace a path.
 Nevertheless, secondary movement can cause most of the hand to trace a route through space.
 For example, in the ASL sign bounce, articulated with a 5-handshape and wrist flexion and extension, the fingers and palm (but not the wrist) trace a visually salient up-down line through space.
 The important distinction between the two types of movement is that primary movement always involves the entire hand, including the wrist, moving along a path, while secondary movement always keeps at least the wrist in a fixed location (though it might rotate in place due to radioulnar articulation).